pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

 are ready to configure developer namespaces.
 To prepare developer namespaces, you must export the secrets you created earlier to those namespaces.

-### Exporting SCST - Store secrets to a developer namespace in a Tanzu Application Platform multicluster deployment
+### <a id="export-multicluster"></a> Exporting SCST - Store secrets to a developer namespace in a Tanzu Application Platform multicluster deployment

 Export secrets to a developer namespace by creating `SecretExport` resources on the developer namespace.
 Run the following command to create the `SecretExport`